ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 ## Types and why they matter

 If you come from the Solidity world, you may be accustomed to simple types like `string` or `uint256`, structures, and enums.
 In LIGO, the types are more advanced.
 They tend to reflect how the values of these types should be used rather than how they are stored.
-That's why, for example, LIGO has separate types for `signature` and public `key` instead of just using a byte string (`bytes`) everywhere.
+That is why, for example, LIGO has separate types for `signature` and public `key` instead of just using a byte string (`bytes`) everywhere.
 Numeric types follow this philosophy: the numbers have arbitrary precision and are, in practice, bounded only by the transaction gas consumption.

 Since types are not some purely "technical" concept and have inherent meaning attached to them, it is often a good idea to start thinking about your contract in terms of functions that transform values of one type to values of, possibly, some other type.